We pledge to provide straight talk from our NNINS Virginia insurance experts. Read the Northern Neck Insurance Integrity Promise.

 The best way to report and track a power outage in your area is online unless there is an electrical hazard.
 Electric utility companies get otherwise inundated with phone calls.
 Click on the links below to report an outage online and for information about electric utilities in your area.

-Driving safely on Virginia roads during and after a severe weather
+Driving safely on Virginia roads during and after severe weather

 Avoid travel during severe weather whenever possible